biobakery/firecloud-graphql/README.md

 ### Run

 The script that loads the local database with data from the Firecloud workspaces and BigQuery database is run as follows.

+``python load_local_database.py``

+Script calls functions from other 2 scripts query_firecloud.py and query_bigquery.py.
+These 2 scripts can be run to view data in Firecloud and BigQuery

-Before running the script first set up the environment for the external API calls.
+Before running the script first set up the environment for the external API calls and have mariadb running.

-[TBD]

 ### Firecloud API